With Decanter's first Asia Wine Awards taking place in September, find out more about new judge Moonsong Bang, a wine consultant from Seoul.

 Tell us a little about yourself – Where are you based and where do you work?
-How did you first become interested in wine?
-Is there a strong wine scene in your city?

 I run a wine education and consulting company called ‘Winevision’ in Seoul, which provides wine education programs such as WSET and Court of Master Sommeliers for Korean wine lovers.
 I also teach at universities including Le Cordon Bleu Sook Myung Hospitality Business School.
 I used to live in London, working for Jeroboams and BBR for ten years before settling in Korea in 2009.